KcLivings/Operating_Projects/Project2/Part2/README.txt

 //Report for Part 2 of Project 2

-1) Very similar to part 1, to load the module, run "make all", and then run "insmod print_self.ko" to load the module.
+1) Very similar to part 1, to load the module, run "make all".
+From there you need to run "su" and enter the password to enter root mode and then run "insmod print_self.ko" to load the module.
 The command dmesg will show it displaying the process names, PID's, and state up to init.
 After running, "rmmod print_self" will unload the module.
 A dmesg command should show a message confirming unloading.

 2)
 	1)The current pointed to the Insmod process.